soulscape-records/soulscape-records.github.io/ssrcd/sag-d3.md

 You also need to have a license for the vocals/sample, or simply a proof if you have the rights to release it. **If you are using other songs as a sample, ask for a clearance**.
 For Splice, they could generate the license to use them and send them to the label you wish, an agreement from you and your vocalist, or the proof that you bought the sample pack and the license attached to the pack.

 ## 2. Artist Appearances
 **Keep your appearance as original as possible**.
 It's normal for an artist to take their time at least for some weeks for them to make their appearances as good and as original as they possibly can.
-Cover art, profile pictures, artist galleries, artist descriptions/bios, artist names, logos, their works, performances, and interactions with others are all part of an artist's appearance.
+Elements encompassing cover art, profile pictures, artist galleries, biographical descriptions, artist names, logos, artistic works, performances, and interpersonal engagements are included in this.

-Please refrain from using AI-generated content for your appearances, as it will hurt your name and others in the industry.
-There's a good chunk of why, but I'll point out some of it:
+It is strongly discouraged to use AI-generated content for personal appearances, as such a practice can detrimentally impact an artist's reputation within the industry and extend negative consequences to peers.
+Several noteworthy reasons underline this:
-- You will never know whose content the AI is trained on, and chunks of AI datasets are used without the creator's permission (yes, even OpenAI. \| [PROOF 1](https://www.zdnet.com/article/openai-sued-for-stealing-data-from-the-public-to-train-chatgpt/) \| [PROOF 2](https://www.businessinsider.com/openai-chatgpt-generative-ai-stole-personal-data-lawsuit-children-medical-2023-6))
+- The vagueness surrounding the source of AI training data, with segments often utilized without creators' explicit consent, poses ethical concerns even for prominent entities such as OpenAI. ([PROOF 1](https://www.zdnet.com/article/openai-sued-for-stealing-data-from-the-public-to-train-chatgpt/) \| [PROOF 2](https://www.businessinsider.com/openai-chatgpt-generative-ai-stole-personal-data-lawsuit-children-medical-2023-6))
-- Using AI as your appearance is not acceptable in the first place.
-As it is not original and does not show your honest work in the industry. *Qualifications matter more than the method used to create a profile picture* — Tristan Barthel, via [medium.com](https://medium.com/@fareedkhandev/ai-profile-pictures-the-secret-to-nailing-your-job-hunt-13fd92949c16)
+- Using AI-generated content for personal appearances is unacceptable, as it lacks the essential characteristic of originality, thus failing to accurately showcase an artist's authentic contributions to the industry. *Qualifications matter more than the method used to create a profile picture* — Tristan Barthel, via [medium.com](https://medium.com/@fareedkhandev/ai-profile-pictures-the-secret-to-nailing-your-job-hunt-13fd92949c16)
-- There will be a ton of backlashes of using AI for professional appearances in the first place, as it will be easily recognizable even without using tools like [GPTZero.me](https://gptzero.me) and [Undetectable.ai](https://undetectable.ai?_by=lumiscape)
+- The usage of AI in appearances is likely to encounter significant backlash due to its lack of authenticity, which can be readily identified even without specialized tools such as  [GPTZero.me](https://gptzero.me) and [Undetectable.ai](https://undetectable.ai?_by=lumiscape)
-- We don't want ourselves to flood our partners' streaming services by using and releasing AI-generated songs to their services.
-It's like dumping plastics into the sea.
-Even the AI itself agrees with this, man. "_[It implying] that the unchecked proliferation of AI-generated content could have a detrimental impact on the content landscape_" — OpenAI.
+- The rapid increase of AI-generated content, especially in the form of songs, on streaming services may result in adverse consequences akin to environmental pollution.
+Analogous to the harmful impact of dumping plastics into the sea, this practice is discouraged by both industry stakeholders and the AI community. "_[It implying] that the unchecked proliferation of AI-generated content could have a detrimental impact on the content landscape_" — OpenAI.
 (2024). _ChatGPT_ [Large language model]. https://chat.openai.com

 ## Termination Clause: